YanaSn0w1/Python/Logo/README.md

 ## logo.py

-Pleaces an image in a video, renames it and changes metadata.
+Pleaces an image in a video or image file, renames it and changes metadata.

 The two numbers are the distance from the right and bottom edge.